 Needless to say, after varnishing over my footprints, we didn’t set the alarm again that night.

 We’ve done so many silly mistakes over the last three years.
-Has anything you’ve attempted not turned our as expected?
-Have you ever had an idea which seemed to make perfect sense until you actually tried it?
+Has anything you’ve attempted not turned out as expected?
+Have you ever had an idea that seemed to make perfect sense until you actually tried it?
 We’d love to hear your stories (it’ll make us feel better about our shortcomings)!